beta-ziliani/beta-ziliani.github.io/teaching.md

 # Teaching

-{% assign today = site.time | date: '%Y' %}
 I love teaching, first and foremost because I love learning.
-Teaching is something I've done for more than {{ today | minus: 2013 }} years.
-Since 2023 I'm an Associate Lecturer at [FAMAF, UNC](https://famaf.unc.edu.ar).
+Teaching is something I've done for more than eleven years.
+Unfortunately, teaching in Argentina has become challenging because the current government is severely cutting [funding to science and teaching](https://phys.org/news/2024-03-nobel-laureates-milei-canceling-scientific.html).
+Therefore, I decided step aside in order to restore my mental health.

-I taught the following subjects:
+I was Associate Lecturer at [FAMAF, UNC](https://famaf.unc.edu.ar) before leaving.
+Among others, I taught the following subjects:

 ## Advanced Concepts of Programming Languages